Constellation 2022 COVID-19 Policy

 - If they are fully vaccinated and received their second dose of a two-dose vaccine before May 5, 2022, they must get a booster before attending.

-- For children under 11 and over 6 months regarding the Pfizer-BioNTech vaccine:
+- For children aged 5-11 years who received the Pfizer-BioNTech vaccine:

-- If they are fully vaccinated and received their final dose before May 5, 2022, they must get a booster before attending.
-This only applies for children 5-11 years, as boosters are not recommended for 6 months to 4 years.
+- If they are fully vaccinated and received their final dose before May 5, 2022, they must get a booster (third dose) before attending.

-- For children under 11 and over 6 months regarding the Moderna vaccine:
+- For children aged 5-11 years who received the Moderna vaccine:

-- If they are not yet vaccinated, they must receive their second dose by Wednesday, September 21, 2022.
+- If they are not yet vaccinated, they must receive their final dose of a two- or three-dose vaccine (Moderna or Pfizer-BioNTech, respectively) by Wednesday, September 21, 2022.

 What if I arrive at the event and do not meet the above deadlines?

 Anyone under suspicion for violating this COVID-19 Policy will be referred to the Conduct Committee.
-Do not show up at the event if you have not met the above requirements for “fully vaccinated” and “up-to-date” as you will be turned away.
+Do not show up at the event if you have not met the above requirements as you will be turned away.
 As a reminder, tickets and car passes are non-refundable.

 What about people who have had COVID-19?